exercism/rust/docs/CONTRIBUTING.md

 {%- endif %};
 ```

-If every test case needs to do some crunching of the inputs,
-you can add utils functions at the top of the tera template.
-See [`word-count`'s template][word-count-tmpl] for an example.

 Some exercises have multiple functions that need to be implemented
 by the student and therefore tested.
 The canonical data contains a field `property` in that case.
-The template also has access to a value `fn_names`,
-which is an array of functions found in `lib.rs`.
-So, you can construct if-else-chains based on `test.property`
-and render a different element of `fn_names` based on that.
+You can construct if-else-chains based on `test.property` and render a different function based on that.
-See [`variable-length-quantity`'s template][var-len-q-tmpl] for an example.

 There is a custom tera fiter `to_hex`, which formats ints in hexadecimal.
 Feel free to add your own in the crate `rust-tooling`.